FAIR PRACTICE CODE OF MELKER FINANCE AND LEASING PRIVATE LIMITED

-- The decision, if any, of the Company to recall/accelerate payment or performance of loan shall be in accordance with the terms and conditions of the Loan Agreement.
+- The decision, if any, of the Company to recall/accelerate repayment or performance of loan shall be in accordance with the terms and conditions of the Loan Agreement.

-- The Company shall give reasonable time to the borrowers before recall the loan or asking for accelerating the payment or performance subject to the terms and conditions contained in the Loan Agreement and other related documents.
+- The Company shall give reasonable time to the borrowers before recall of loan or asking for accelerating the repayment or performance subject to the terms and conditions contained in the Loan Agreement and other related documents.